JohnCoates/Aerial/Readme.md

 Please note that if you are upgrading from a previous version, we strongly recommand you close System Preferences after the installation and reopen it, as Swift screensavers aren't loaded correctly otherwise when updated.

-## Brew Cask Support - Install Remotely (Updated for Version 1.4)
+### Brew Cask Support - (Updated for Version 1.4)

 If you're looking to install Aerial across many systems, remotely, or simply from terminal we recommend [Brew Cask](https://caskroom.github.io).
 Prefer this method if you're looking for auto-updates.

-Issue the following terminal command: `brew cask install aerial`
+Simply issue the following terminal command: `brew cask install aerial`

 ## Setting Aerial as Your Screen Saver